Susan Sarandon Says She Turned Down "Big Check" for This Baffling Thelma & Louise Sequel Idea - E! Online

 "Oh, yeah!"
 Susan responded.
 "Actually, that was a very bad idea they had.
 We were ghosts looking down on earth and helping women who were in bad domestic [relationships].
 And I remember saying to [then-partner] Tim [Robbins], 'But what would we be doing?'
 And he said, 'You'd be getting a big check.'"

 While this line elicited a big laugh from Jimmy, it's probably for the best that the idea didn't quite make it to the silver screen.
-"No, that didn't work out, either," the Bull Durham actress acknowledged.
+"No, that didn't work out, either," the 74-year-old Bull Durham actress acknowledged.
 "Best to leave it alone."

-Then again, in this reboot-crazed era of Hollywood, seeing ghost versions of Susan and Geena as otherworldly protectors wouldn't be the strangest thing that movie studios have tried to get people to watch.
+Then again, in this reboot-crazed era of Hollywood, seeing ghost versions of Susan and Geena as otherworldly protectors wouldn't be the strangest thing that movie studios have recently tried to get people to watch.
+(The Lone Ranger, anyone?)

 (E! and NBC are both part of the NBCUniversal family.)